Prolozone® Glastonbury

 Do the Injections Hurt?

-The solution our team will provide you will generally contain anesthetics, so many of our patients claim to feel an immediate sense of pain relief.
+The solution our team will provide you with will generally contain anesthetics, so many of our patients claim to feel an immediate sense of pain relief.
 However, once the numbing agent wears off, the common side effects of Prolozone treatment typically include soreness and a sense of fullness at the injection area.
 You may even experience some bruising or slight bleeding from the needle.
 The good news is that these symptoms and sensations should be short-lived and easily managed.
 If you experience any pain that persists after your treatment, be sure to notify Dr. Tortland so he can recommend the best approach to alleviate discomfort.

 In most cases, patients undergo Prolozone therapy until they are no longer feeling pain or they accomplish a sufficient level of improved mobility.
 It’s natural to feel the waxing and waning of discomfort and movement throughout your treatment.
 To know if Prolozone therapy is working, be sure to look out for the following signs: